10-Day New England Road Trip Itinerary

 Where to stay in Wilmington Vermont

 Stop for the night in Wilmington, VT.
-Wilmington is a small town located in the southwest corner of the state, right on the border with Massachusetts.
+Wilmington is a small town located in the southwest corner of the state, on the border with Massachusetts.

 This quaint town is home to several art galleries, antique shops, and a variety of restaurants.
 It’s also the perfect place to relax after a long day of driving.